datarisk-io/mlops_codex/docs/source/training_guide.rst

     PATH = './samples/train/'

     run1 = training.run_training('First test', # Run name
-                                PATH+'dados.csv', # Path to the file with training data source_file=PATH+'app.py', # Path of the source file requirements_file=PATH+'requirements.txt', # Path of the requirements file,
+                                train_data=PATH+'dados.csv', # Path to the file with training data training_type='Custom', # Training type.
+Can be External, Custom or AutoML source_file=PATH+'app.py', # Path of the source file requirements_file=PATH+'requirements.txt', # Path of the requirements file,
     #                           env=PATH+'.env'  #  File for env variables (this will be encrypted in the server)